Should You Put Acoustic Panels Behind Speakers? (Explained!)

 A helpful tip is to keep at least 1/2 an inch to an inch of space behind fiberglass sound panels.

-The reason for this is the sound waves will travel through the panel, go through air gap behind it, hit the wall, then reflect back through the panel.
+The reason for this is the sound waves will travel through the panel, go through the air gap behind it, hit the wall, then go back through the panel in the other direction.

 This effectively allows it to mitigate these sound waves even further.